CHRISTCHURCH SOUTH ROTARY CLUB

 UPCOMING MEETINGS

-Club Night - Committee updates.
+Club Night - project updates.

 UPCOMING AND RECENT EVENTS

-Annual Chicken Manure Fundraiser Further Street Sales 30th August 2025
+Annual Chicken Manure Fundraiser 2025

 Maintenance of John Taylor Walkway - Halswell Quarry Park